SpandanaC-hub/MLnotes.github.io/Notes_02_CausalLearning.md

 ## Causal Inference
 Cause is defined by David Hume as an object followed by another object, where if the first object had not been, the second had never existed.
+[Simpson's paradox](https://en.wikipedia.org/wiki/Simpson%27s_paradox)  is a motivating example for causal inference.

 ### Counterfactual claims
 The counterfactual theory of causation states that if A causes B, then this implies that if A did not occur then B will not occur.
 But observed counterfactuals is difficult, eg. we want to assess whether a drug causes improvement in symptoms.
 A subject cannot receive and not receive drug at the same time.